tjc181/simsphere/GETTINGSTARTED.md

 * [Linux](https://github.com/tjc181/simsphere/releases/download/v0.1.6/simsphere-amd64-linux-v0.1.6.tar.xz)

 #### Windows 10
+This document assumes you will extract to your Documents directory, _C:\Users\your username\Documents_ .
+Adjust the procedure to match the directory where you extract the archive.

 1. Extract the zip archive to a location on your computer.
-This document assumes you will extract to your Documents directory, _C:\Users\your username\Documents_ .
+Tick the checkbox "Show extracted files when complete".
 Windows or third-party security software may display a security warning when extracting the archive.
-Tick the checkbox "Show extracted files when complete".

 2. In the new Windows Explorer window displaying the extracted files, rename the folder _simsphere-v0.1.6_ to _simsphere_  .